 Training programs are traditionally prescribed on external-TL, as is determined by the work performed by the athlete (ie. distance/speed from GPS devices), while the internal-TL represents the psycho-physiological stress imposed on individual athletes [13].
 As noted by Impellizzeri and colleagues [14], the internal load experienced by an athlete is associated with the extent of the external load placed upon them during training or match-play.
 Recent evidence suggests a system that combines internal- and external-TL measures may be the most appropriate method to holistically quantify TL [11, 15].
 By comparison however, the activity profile of cricket players during either training or match-play differs to that of other field based team sports, as typically the durations are much longer and a larger proportion of time is spent performing low-intensity activities (<3.5 m.s-1 and <75% maximum heart rate [HRmax]) [16].
 As such it is unclear whether measures of external-TL would be useful when prescribing training sessions based on TL for cricket players, especially given such unique and subtle movement characteristics of the sport and varying positions.

 Given the high technical load specific to cricket and the various playing positions within a single team, the use of external measures based on the technical demands of a specific sport may be one way in which the TL’s of athletes could be monitored.
-Few studies have examined the relationship between sRPE and sport-specific technical measures, despite the large number of studies which have compared the sRPE derived TL’s to common internal (HR) and external (GPS) measures.
+Few studies have examined the relationship between sRPE and technical measures of a specific sport, despite the large number of studies which have compared the sRPE derived TL’s to common internal (HR) and external (GPS) measures.
 Recently however, both Lovell et al. [11] and Weaving et al. [15] have reported significant correlations between rugby league specific GPS-derived technical measures, i.e. body load and number of impacts and sRPE during skills-specific (r > 0.24) and skills-conditioning (r > 0.43) training sessions.
 Each respective study provided evidence that the sport specific technical load measures in combination with other internal and external measures of TL accounted for a predominance of the variance in sRPE.
 Additionally, Murphy et al. [17] recently used shot count and the number of unforced errors as a measure of reporting load amongst tennis players to determine player’s concepts of what constitutes sRPE following a training session.
 Despite suggesting the use of external-TL measures such as shot count may be useful when prescribing unsupervised practice; these same measures were unable to explain the variance in sRPE within junior tennis players.

 Collectively, the above research findings appear to suggest that the use of more sport specific external measures of TL may be unique to each individual sport.
 In cricket, the training dose of a net-based session is typically dictated by the restrictions of medium-fast bowlers, as evidenced by a number of national organisations limiting the number of deliveries a medium-fast bowler can perform in training [18, 19].
 As such, coaching staff are more likely to develop training programs based on this measure of TL load as opposed to internal HR-based or external GPS-derived measures.
 Accordingly, the purpose of this study was to determine the association between sRPE and previously established measures of internal- and external-TL in cricket, and secondly, to determine what internal and external load markers are determinants of position specific RPE responses in batsmen and medium-fast bowlers during net-based training.